13 Comments

 “Citizens will be on their best behavior because we are constantly recording and reporting everything that’s going on,” Ellison said, describing what he sees as the benefits from automated oversight from AI and automated alerts for when crime takes place.
 “We’re going to have supervision,” he continued.
 “Every police officer is going to be supervised at all times, and if there’s a problem, AI will report the problem and report it to the appropriate person.”

-Foolish techno-optimism to ignore this big, glaring, stated threat inside ever single aspect of human existence.
+Foolish techno-optimism to ignore this big, glaring, stated threat inside every single aspect of human existence.
 In the absence of any sort of ironclad prohibitions, penalties, recourse for violations of personal freedom and liberty the "AI" technology perpetrates in the hands of those with these ill-intentions, against both the state/corporate public/private partnerships that direct them and the individuals in positions of authority deciding to abuse the technology I, and all sane people who cherish individual liberty and freedom remain OPPOSED to the development of the technology.
 The time is NOW to unambiguously, without exception protect civil liberties, freedom, privacy and algorithmic assessments of us as individuals from this most dangerous weapon pointed at humanity that has ever been devised.
 Far exceeding the threat of nuclear bombs.

 Like it or not we are all going to be dealing with it.
 This is true whether the optimists or pessimists are right which only time will tell.
 I am retired so have little use for cutting edge applications but I call on all that do to buckle down and make them great.
 Slop is real and not just in writing.
 Lots of places are using it for customer service, mostly poorly.
 So fix it.
 Supermarket has scanner, camera and weight sensor connected with AI to prevent theft.
 AI generates a lot of false positives for theft which requires more human intravention.